 From high tech innovations to more traditional ways, here are five solutions the WFP Supply Chain Division has used or is testing to help save lives against the odds.

-1. Over the hills and across the water — SHERP
+1. Over the hills and across the water — all-terrain amphibious vehicles

 These vehicles can hold 1 ton of cargo, have very low fuel consumption and can run for around 500–600 km on a full tank.
 They will allow WFP to deliver food to places that have so far only been reachable by air, cutting transport costs significantly to US$ 450 per metric ton as opposed to the US$ 2,400 spent for helicopter air drops.

-Beyond South Sudan, where it was first deployed, SHERP holds potential for WFP and other humanitarian agencies.
+Beyond South Sudan, where it was first deployed, these vehicle holds potential for WFP and other humanitarian agencies.
 According to WFP’s Global Fleet Team, this could be a life-saving innovation, enabling access to people in areas hit by natural disasters such as earthquakes and tsunamis.

 2. Food from the sky — airdrops